andrelucas/akceph-build/README.md

 ### <a name='Buildimage'></a>Build image

 The build image consists of a bootstrap build environment for Ceph.
-It is based on Ubuntu 20.04, and it installs basic tools before calling out to `install-deps.sh` from the Ceph source to bring everything it needs in.
+It is based on Ubuntu 20.04, and it installs basic tools and custom binary dependencies before calling out to `install-deps.sh` from the Ceph source to bring everything it needs in.

 #### <a name='install-deps.shandmultipleversions'></a>`install-deps.sh` and multiple versions